Proastiakos: Rolling stock

 In late 2020 however, TrainOSE announced plans to purchase new rolling stock which will consist of double decker EMU's, preferably from the Italian market.

 Fares

-Standard tickets (€1,40), valid on all urban buses and trains, are also valid on Proastiakos trains between Piraeus, SKA, Koropi and Magoula.
+Standard tickets (€1,20), valid on all urban buses and trains, are also valid on Proastiakos trains between Piraeus, SKA, Koropi and Magoula.
 Higher fares apply for travel to the Airport, between Magoula and Kiato; and between Thessaloniki and Larisa.
-A one-way ticket from Piraeus or central Athens to the Airport costs €8 (7.9 on line) and a return ticket €16 (15.5 on line).
+A one-way ticket from Piraeus or central Athens to the Airport costs €9 and a return ticket €16.

 Tickets must be validated on special ticket validation machines on the platform, before boarding the train.
 Return tickets must be re-validated before boarding a return train.
 There are no ticket validation machines on the trains.

 Future plans

 Addition of new routes and stations to Proastiakos services depends on the progress of a number of OSE infrastructure projects in Attica.
 The most important projects are: